DartkronX/Darcon/README.md

 # Darcon : Multi-Threaded Port Scanner

-Darcon is entirely writen in python (i will be back to improve this tool soon)
+Darcon is entirely writen in python(2.7.14) (i will be back to improve this tool soon)

 Use CheckDep.py to install needed python modules